5 Quick Tips for Finding Your First Job

 There's a lot of advice out there to help you find a job, but some of it just drones on.
 Here are five quick tips to help you get along in the job search.

 Looking for your first job after college can be overwhelming, especially in a tight job market.
 Many students are unsure about where to begin.
 It helps to think of a job search as a process that involves a series of steps.
-Putting extra effort into each step will help you land that first job and put you on the path towards a long, successful career.
+Putting extra effort into each step will help you land that first job and put you on the path toward a long, successful career.

 1. Decide on the type of job you want

-Vague career goals can be one of the biggest detriments when searching for your first post-graduation job.
+Vague career goals can be one of the biggest detriments when searching for your first postgraduate job.
 Don't waste time applying for jobs that aren't a good fit for your qualifications.
 Instead, assess your education, skills, experience, personality, and interests; then compile a list of jobs that are a good fit.
 This part of the process can even begin several months prior to graduation.

-Related: How to Discover (and Pursue) Your Passion
+Related: How to Discover and Pursue Your Passions as a Student

 2. Use available career counseling resources

 Become familiar with your college's Career Center; it can be an invaluable resource as you define your career goals and conduct your job search.
-Read a career coaching book, like What Color is Your Parachute, or do some career-related research online.
+Read a career coaching book, like What Color Is Your Parachute, or do some career-related research online.
 The US Bureau of Labor Statistics is a great source of information about salaries and growth potential for specific types of jobs.

 3. Create a winning résumé